 JPMorgan Chase recognizes that our business has the potential to impact surrounding communities and the environment, and therefore it is important that we consider environmental and human rights issues when making business decisions.
 Our Firm's respect for the protection and preservation of human rights is guided by the principles set forth in the United Nations Universal Declaration of Human Rights.
-Further, we acknowledge the United Nations Guiding Principles on Business and Human Rights ("Guiding Principles") as the recognized framework for corporations to respect human rights in their own operations and through business relationships.
-With respect to evaluating transactions, JPMorgan Chase also considers internationally recognized standards on environmental and social ("E&S") best practices including the Equator Principles and the IFC Performance Standards.
+Further, we acknowledge the United Nations Guiding Principles on Business and Human Rights ("Guiding Principles") as the recognized framework for corporations to protect and respect human rights in their own operations and through business relationships.
+JPMorgan Chase may consider a range of international recognized standards to inform the Firm's approach in managing environmental and social ("E&S") risks, including the Equator Principles and the IFC Performance Standards.